(719) 475-9747 ext. 526

 In our small classes, seminars, and our Middle and Upper School advisory programs, faculty help students develop their social and emotional skills by creating environments where students work in partnership with others toward a mutual goal.

-During the 2015-2016 school year CSS is adopting Yale University’s RULER program to encourage our students’ social and emotional learning.
+CSS is adopted Yale University’s RULER program to encourage our students’ social and emotional learning.
 Recent research directed by Marc Brackett at Yale University shows that students who become more aware of their emotions through participation in the RULER program experience less stress, better sleep, fewer disciplinary incidents, and do better in school than students who do not.

 Social and Emotional literacy is defined as one’s attitudes (about), knowledge (of) and expertise (in applying) five key emotion skills: